volfpeter/graphscraper/README.rst

 Dependencies
 -----------------

-The project requires SQLAlchemy_ or Flask-SQLAlchemy_ to be installed.

 If you wish to use one of the included graph implementations, then please read the corresponding module's description for additional requirements.